nicolascagna96/Fit-Zone/README.md

 # Manual Testing

-I manually tested the website functionality with users.
+I manually tested the website functionality as a User.

 - Create profile, log in and add personal info
 - Add products  to your basket